Best Water-Based Sunscreen: 5 Lightweight Picks That Feel Like Skincare

 ✅ Pros

-• Easy to apply evenly without tugging
+• Easy to spread evenly without much tugging

 ❌ Cons

-• Not water-resistant for sweat-heavy days
+• Not water-resistant for sweaty or outdoor-heavy days

 Check Price on Amazon